Catalog- General Information

 In keeping with this philosophy, Hill College recognizes and accepts the responsibility for providing curricula for university-bound students, for students seeking career opportunities in a variety of occupations, and for persons of the community seeking cultural enrichment, short‑term skill training, or personal improvement opportunities.
 The college will seek to achieve these goals within the limits of its legal responsibilities and available fiscal resources.

-Hill College will provide high quality comprehensive educational programs and services.
+Hill College provides high quality comprehensive educational programs and services.
 The college enhances the educational, cultural, and economic development of its service area and assists both individuals and the community to prepare for a more productive life.

 PURPOSES OF HILL COLLEGE